 - You can add a splash of brandy or rum to the apple mixture.

-- This Dutch oven apple crisp can be stored in an airtight container in the refrigerator for up to 3 days.
+- This dessert can be stored in an airtight container in the refrigerator for up to 3 days.

 - It can also be frozen for up to 2 months.

-- To reheat, thaw the crisp overnight in the refrigerator and then bake it in a preheated oven at 350 degrees Fahrenheit for 20-25 minutes, or until heated through.
+- To reheat, thaw the crisp overnight in the refrigerator and then reheat in a preheated oven at 350 degrees Fahrenheit for 20-25 mins, or until heated through.

 Frequently Asked Questions